katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aws.rst

 Introduction
 ````````````

-Ansible contains a number of modules for controlling Amazon Web Services (AWS).
+Assible contains a number of modules for controlling Amazon Web Services (AWS).
 The purpose of this
-section is to explain how to put Ansible modules together (and use inventory scripts) to use Ansible in AWS context.
+section is to explain how to put Assible modules together (and use inventory scripts) to use Assible in AWS context.

 Requirements for the AWS modules are minimal.

 All of the modules require and are tested against recent versions of boto, usually boto3.
 Check the module documentation for the minimum required version for each module.
 You must have the boto3 Python module installed on your control machine.
 You may also need the original boto package.
 You can install these modules from your OS distribution or using the python package installer: ``pip install boto3``.

-Whereas classically Ansible will execute tasks in its host loop against multiple remote machines, most cloud-control steps occur on your local machine with reference to the regions to control.
+Whereas classically Assible will execute tasks in its host loop against multiple remote machines, most cloud-control steps occur on your local machine with reference to the regions to control.

 In your playbook steps we'll typically be using the following pattern for provisioning steps::